cheeto1234/cs499_enhancement1/README.md

   Node .
 ```

+## Viewport Navigation
+- The mouse-wheel zooms in and out
+- Left-click allows orbitting the model
+- Right-click allows for lateral movement

 ## Changing the Model

 In order to change the model, simply place a compatible GLTF file in the folder labeled "model."
-Name the GLTF file "scene.gltf" and it should render the new model in the program.## Narrative
+Name the GLTF file "scene.gltf" and it should render the new model in the program.

+## Narrative

 **What is it?** This artifact is a simplistic 3D renderer made with three.js
 (using WebGL), it is based on a project I completed for the class CS-330,
 originally written in OpenGL.